isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Inquiring through Dialogue in English Language Classrooms (Primary and Secondary).md

 <ul>
 <li>
 <p>lead and mentor peers/teachers in the practice of IBL including ItD in
-the areas of language learning, by demonstrating:</p>
+the areas of language learning, by demonstrating:
-<p>− the application of principles of EL teaching and learning (CLLIPS),
+<br>− the application of principles of EL teaching and learning (CLLIPS),
-EL teaching processes (ACoLADE) and e-pedagogy,</p>
+EL teaching processes (ACoLADE) and e-pedagogy
-<p>− ongoing review of and critical inquiry into the practice of IBL including
+<br>− ongoing review of and critical inquiry into the practice of IBL including
-ItD, and</p>
+ItD, and
-<p>− adaptiveness in the practice of IBL including ItD to customise learning
+<br>− adaptiveness in the practice of IBL including ItD to customise learning
 for students in the EL classroom; and</p>
 </li>
 <li>